lubuntu-team/manual/source/1/1.3/installation.rst

 Setting up partitions
 ---------------------

 If all you want is Lubuntu on your machine, you can select the :guilabel:`Erase disk` button.
 This will format the disk and **delete all data on the disk**,  which is why having your data backed up before this point is extremely important.
 If you choose to do this you can continue on to user setup.
 To change the storage device to install Lubuntu on use the :guilabel:`Select Storage device` drop down menu.
-To see wheter you are installing in uefi or bios mode is shown in the top left corner of this window.
+To see whether you are installing in uefi or bios mode is shown in the top left corner of this window.
 To choose to use a swap file under :guilabel:`Erase disk` keep :menuselection:`Swap to file` or to not use swap choose :menuselection:`No Swap`.
 To choose which filesystem to use the drop down on the right to choose which filesystem you want to use.
 If you want to encrypt your drive press the :guilabel:`Encrypt system` checkbox and then you will need to enter the encryption passphrase twice to make sure you have it typed in correctly.
 It is strongly advised to write down this passphrase and keep it somewhere safe.

 .. warning::
    Erasing your entire disk or partition may cause you to lose data so please backup beforehand.